focus-editor/focus/LOG.md

 - Try to log asserts into log_error.txt - would be very helpful for debugging release builds
 - Either limit the number of bytes in text input, or improve the handling of cursor (currently calculating the length every frame)
 - Select word: depending on the char under cursor, select either word chars or punctuation

-- BUG: When reloading file from disk (refresh_buffer_from_disk) make sure to remove crlf (until it's supported at least)

 - Hide scrollbars unless scrolling or hovering over editor
 - Search in buffer: